sigstore/timestamp-authority/docs/tsa-policy.md

 ### 6.1.1.
 General

-The TSA shall ensure that all requirements on TSA, as detailed in section 7 TODO: ADD LINK, are implemented as applicable to the selected trusted time-stamp policy.
+The TSA shall ensure that all requirements on TSA, as detailed in section [7](#7-requirements-on-tsa-practices), are implemented as applicable to the selected trusted time-stamp policy.

 The TSA shall ensure conformance with the procedures prescribed in this policy, even when the TSA functionality is undertaken by subcontractors.